-Popular perception views technology as an exponentially expanding industry that, much like Moore's Law, continuously pushes its own boundaries.
+In popular perception, technology is seen as an exponentially expanding industry that, much like Moore's law, continuously pushes its own boundaries.
 Such rapid growth is infrequently, if ever, matched by an equal evolution in the legal framework that governs it.
-Consequently, in many ways the controlling space law and treaties are hindrances to addressing contemporary problems because of their obtrusively outdated nature.
-In 1967 the United States signed the Outer Space Treaty (OST), which broadly defined the most significant Cold War aims of what was then a bipolar celestial contest.
-In 1968 the United States and USSR added an Astronaut Rescue Treaty to this agreement, and in 1972 the Liability Convention became another addendum.
-By 1979 both the Registration Convention and the Moon Agreement had become final caveats to this body of international law.9 Since then, governments have necessarily oriented space law around this paradigm, producing results which have not always been favorable to meeting burgeoning contemporary challenges.
+Consequently, the controlling space law and treaties are, in many ways, hindrances to addressing contemporary problems because of their obtrusively outdated nature.
+In 1967, the United States signed the Outer Space Treaty (OST), broadly defining the most significant Cold War aims of what was then a bipolar celestial contest.
+In 1968, the United States and USSR included an Astronaut Rescue Treaty to this agreement and, in 1972, the Liability Convention was added as another addendum.
+In 1979, both the Registration Convention and the Moon Agreement were final caveats to this body of international law.
+Since then, governments have necessarily oriented space law around this paradigm, and the result has not always been favorable to meeting mounting contemporary challenges.

-First and most significantly, as of 2006, no international agreement or United Nations (UN) document had used or defined the term space debris.10 It is impossible to address a problem that is neither identified nor institutionally acknowledged.
-Admittedly, Article IX of the OST condemns the harmful contamination of space although it does so in a rhetorical fashion and without mechanisms for enforcement or clear understanding of what contamination means.11 Aiding in the reluctance of states to engage in a discussion on this topic is the inclusion of Articles VI and VII in the OST.
-Together, they form a broad conceptualization of liability in which a state is liable not only for the material it launches but also for any orbital devices launched by nongovernmental entities within that state's domestic borders.12 In 1967 when the United States and Soviet Union were the only two nations with serious space capabilities and their respective governments provided the launch sites and overall vision for the space industry, that clause was a minor matter.
-Today, when space technology has become an ever-growing component of global commercial activities and when the space community has become increasingly commercialized (and eventually privatized), Articles VI and VII heap an overwhelming degree of liability on states, given the prevalence of corporations currently in the space business.
+First and most significantly, as of 2006, no international agreement or UN document uses or defines the term "space debris."
+It is impossible to address a problem that is neither identified nor institutionally acknowledged.
+Concededly, Article IX of the OST condemns the harmful contamination of space, though it does so in a rhetorical fashion and without mechanisms for enforcement or clear understanding of what contamination means.
+11 Aiding in the reluctance of states to engage in a discussion on this topic is the inclusion of Articles VI and VII in the OST.
+Together, these sections form a broad conceptualization of liability in which a state is not only liable for the material it launches, but is also liable for any orbital devices launched by nongovernmental entities within that state's domestic borders.
+12 In 1967, when the United States and the Soviet Union were the only two nations with serious space capabilities and their respective governments provided the launch sites and overall vision for the space industry, that clause was a minor matter.
+Today, with space technology an ever-growing component of global commercial activities and with increased commercialization (and eventual privatization) of the space community, Articles VI and VII heap an overwhelming degree of liability on states, given the prevalence of corporations currently in the space business.